SI-RISCV/e200_opensource/boards/README.md

-Hummingbird E203 FPGA-Board and JTAG-debugger
+Hummingbird E203 FPGA-Board and JTAG-Debugger
 ================